tinybirdco/demo-cdc-users-airline/readme.md

 This repo walks through learning how to replicate a transactional table into Tinybird, so that all changes are captured in near real-time.

-* We provide an example of a simple `Users` table that has inserts, updates and deletes.
+There are currently two examples; a simple `Users` table with inserts, updates and deletes handled by the demo_users.py script; a more complex demo with three tables tracking flights, passengers and luggage through an airport terminal handled by the demo_airport.py script.

 * We provide examples of sourcing from both Postgres and MySQL, both hosted on AWS RDS.
-* The Table is captured using a Confluent Cloud CDC Connector, which is based on Debezium.
+* The Table(s) are captured using a Confluent Cloud CDC Connector, which is based on Debezium.
 This Connector streams the CDC events onto a Topic with a name based on the database schema and table name.
 This Connector can send the initial snapshot of the table along with change events.
-* This Topic is then ingested into Tinybird in a raw format, and materialized into a replica of the current Users table where updates and deletes have been finalised.
+* The Topic(s) are then ingested into Tinybird in a raw format, and materialized into a replica of the Table(s) where changes have been finalised.
 * We handle the variations between Postgres and MySQL types
-* We can use a combination of the source database ``id`` column and a last updated timestamp ``updated_at`` to show how Tinybird can quickly and easily reconstruct the table.
+* We can use a combination of the source database ``id`` column and a last updated timestamp ``updated_at`` to show how Tinybird can quickly and easily reconstruct a table.
-* Once everything is configured (see below), the `demo.py` script handles creating the database table, creating the Debezium connection, creating Tinybird Data Sources, Pipes, and an API Endpoint, and generating CDC event by updating the soruce Database.
+* Once everything is configured (see below), the scripts handle creating the database table, creating the Debezium connection, creating Tinybird Data Sources, Pipes, and an API Endpoint, and generating CDC event by updating the source Database.
 * This demo was developed with databases on AWS RDS.
 The demo should work with other cloud providers of Postgres and MySQL.
 * This demo was developed with Confluent Cloud and its APIs.
 Any cloud provider with a Debezium-based connector should work with CDC processing, but this demo script exercises Confluent APIs for creating and deleting resources.